International SEO: A Practical Guide to Global Growth

 Going global requires more than just translating your website.
 You need to ensure search engines understand which versions of your site target which audiences.
 This is where technical SEO is essential.
 Proper international site structure ensures your content ranks well in the right markets and provides a smooth experience for your new customers.

-Geotargeting in Search Console
+How to Use Geotargeting in Google Search Console

 Geotargeting tells search engines your intended audience location.
 This is crucial for international SEO, helping search engines like Google understand which country or region your content targets.
 You can set a target country for your website using Google Search Console, ensuring your content reaches the right people.
 This simple step is powerful in ensuring your international SEO efforts are effective.